 Program Cost (subject to change)

-In addition ALL students may be eligible for the Global Learning Scholarship (subject to GPA and academic standing status).
+All KSU students may be eligible for the Global Learning Scholarship (subject to GPA and academic standing status).
+For more

 **Tuition is not included in program fees and is charged separately. **Cost is subject to change. ***

 A $300 nonrefundable application deposit is due at the time of application.
 Please note: you will NOT be considered for this program until you have paid this deposit!